Steward-launcher/steward-documents/guide.md

 > Go to `chrome://extensions/` extension settings page, scroll the page to the bottom, the text button on the bottom right corner of the keyboard shortcuts, click pop-up to modify

 ![Imgur](https://i.imgur.com/1PQfBNq.png)

+Plugins
+---
+Steward comes with a set of plugins that will help you with most of the browser operations; meanwhile Steward provides plugin api, you can develop your plugin with just a few lines of code.

+Steward provides the `spm` command to install or uninstall the third-party plugins.

 Custom command
 ---